AdvaniaSE/PowerShellFundamentals/04. Commands and Methods/Lab.md

 ## Lab 04.
-Detailed - Commands and Methods
+Lab - Commands and Methods

 - List all commands on your Computer
     - How many commands are there on your computer?